ajwl/ps1/_posts/2017-03-02-object-oriented-programming-and-identity-politics.md

 And worst of all, the criticism runs, because everyone is so sensitive about everything a politically correct culture has sprung up that polices this new identity space.

-To me that it’s a crap reason.
+To me that it’s a crap rationale.

-I literally cannot remember any school sports day whatsoever.
+I cannot remember any school sports day whatsoever.
 But I’ll tell you something that has affected almost every day of my life for the last 15 years.
 The internet.

 Of course the rise of a political movement has many roots and reasons.
 From social changes to the failures and